 - State Route 520 bridge replacement and corridor program

 - Puget Sound Gateway

 These projects, when completed, may ease some of the serious traffic problems plaguing Seattle.
-Unfortunately, they are also the location of many serious or fatal road construction accidents, with workers, drivers and their passengers facing serious, catastrophic, or fatal injuries.
+Unfortunately, they are also the location of many serious or fatal road construction accidents, with workers, drivers and their passengers facing serious, catastrophic or fatal injuries.

 Highway work zones are some of the most hazardous for workers.
-A few of the safety regulations geared to protect workers, and include:
+A few of the safety regulations geared to protect workers, and they include:

 - All work vehicles must have a flashing beacon.

 - A “shadow vehicle” is to be in place to provide advance warning to drivers.

 - Various warning signs are required, including static signs, portable message signs and arrow boards.